k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

 ![image](images/03_http_2.PNG)

 The above Broadway flow uses an **Http** Actor to connect to the HTTP server that populates the predefined HTTP interface into the **interface** input argument.
 The **path** input argument must be populated by the path relative to the interface.
-Note: HTTPS requests are included into this HTTP actor (for which security parameters are defined within the interface)
+Note that HTTPS requests are included in this HTTP Actor whose security settings are defined in the interface.